Ziggeo/iOS-Client-SDK/README.md

 **Media Verified**

 Do you want to know if the media just uploaded can be processed?
-In most cases this is true, however in rare cases, it might not be possible.
+In most cases this is (true), however in rare cases, it might not be possible.

 This utilizes our quick check algorithm to inspect the media before it is sent to processing to see that it can actually be processed.
 This allows you to react if something is wrong with the media, before the processing stages.
 It also offers you a way to skip the processing stages, since once verified client side code can do anything, even if not related to the media.